We work with the aviation community to maintain and enhance aviation safety. This is important when we develop or change the rules.

 How to submit feedback

-The information requested in the form may vary, but will usually ask for:
+The information we request may vary, but will usually include:

-- limited personal information, such as your name and contact email
+- some personal details like your name and contact email

-- an option to provide general or more detailed feedback in a submission document (Word or PDF file upload)
+- general or detailed feedback in a submission document you can then upload.

 Providing a detailed submission

-We welcome detailed submissions and feedback on issues that may not be covered in the survey questions.
-If you choose to provide a detailed submission, it should address the questions and purpose of the consultation.
+We welcome detailed submissions and feedback on issues not covered in the survey questions.

 When preparing a submission, please don't include: